LSAT INFORMATION- Form & Content

 *NOTE: registered Remote test-takers may borrow a tablet computer in advance of the LSAT by requesting one from LSAC.
 Meanwhile, candidates who opt for a Test-Center Administration will be provided with a device on the day of the test.

-**NOTE: Certain accommodations are best administered in a remote modality while others are best administered in a test center modality, see here for information of available accomodations
+**NOTE on test accommodations: Certain test accommodations are best administered in a remote modality while others are best administered in a test center modality, see here for information of available accommodations.

 The LSAT is a test of some of the abilities that are essential to the study and practice of law.
-The LSAT is scored on a scale of 120- 180, and comprised of about 76 questions, which fall into three major questions types-- Analytical Reasoning (aka "Games"), Logical Reasoning (aka "Arguments") and Reading Comprehension (aka "Reading").
+The LSAT is scored on a scale of 120- 180, and comprised of about 76 scored questions, divided among THREE (3) Sections which consist of TWO(2) question types-- Logical Reasoning (aka "Arguments") & Reading Comprehension (aka "Reading").

 CANDIDATES MUST ALSO COMPLETE AN LSAT WRITING EXAM EITHER BEFORE OR AFTER TAKING THE LSAT

-In addition to the LSAT, all candidates must take an unscored LSAT Writing exam either before of after the LSAT.
+In addition to the scored LSAT, all candidates must take an unscored LSAT Writing exam either before of after the LSAT.
 This written component is delivered through the LSAC LawHub.
-The test lasts 35 minutes and can be taken on-demand, from any location in the world with a stable internet connection.
+The writing test lasts 35 minutes and can be taken on-demand, from any location.
 LSAT Writing becomes available to first-time LSAT takers 8 days prior to the start of their LSAT administration.
-Others can take the writing test after the LSAT, but no LSAT scores will be released until LSAT Writing is complete.
+Others can take the writing test after the LSAT, but no LSAT scores will be released until the LSAT Writing section is completed.

 Since 2019, the LSAT has been administered on a computer (touch-screen) tablet.
 During the pandemic, the LSAT adopted Remote Proctoring.
 As of August 2023, a Test-Center option has become available in addition to Remote Proctoring.